Student Employment Procedures UPPS No. 07.07.03

 02.01 Student Employee Titles and Descriptions:

 a.
-Undergraduate instructional assistants are employed by an academic department and paid from faculty salaries, but are not reported as the "Teacher of Record."
-Undergraduate instructional assistants are responsible for a specific group of students and assign some portion of these same students' grades.
-Additional Texas State requirements include enrollment in six semester credit hours (SCH) in an undergraduate degree program (except for the final semester of enrollment), classification as an undergraduate student, and teaching duties.
+Undergraduate Instructional Assistants – employed by an academic department and are responsible for a specific group of students.
+Additional Texas State requirements include enrollment in six semester credit hours in an undergraduate degree program (except for the final semester of enrollment), classification as an undergraduate student, and teaching duties.
 They are appointed via a Personnel Change Request (PCR) and paid an hourly rate on a semi-monthly basis from approved time entry.

 b.
-Regular wage student employees are student workers who do not meet the criteria for undergraduate instructional assistants and are not paid from federal or state work-study funds.
+Regular-Wage Student Employees – student workers who a) do not meet the criteria for undergraduate instructional assistants and are not paid from federal or state work-study funds, or b) do not meet the criteria for graduate student assistantships outlined in UPPS No. 07.07.06, Salaried Graduate Student Employment Procedures.
 They are appointed via PCR and paid an hourly rate on a semi-monthly basis from approved time entry.

 c.
-Work-Study student employees are any student workers who do not meet the criteria for undergraduate instructional assistants and are paid from federal or state work-study funds.
+Work-Study Student Employees – any student workers who a) do not meet the criteria for undergraduate instructional assistants and are paid from federal or state work-study funds, or b) do not meet the criteria for graduate student assistantships outlined in UPPS No. 07.07.06, Salaried Graduate Student Employment Procedures.
 They are appointed via PCR and paid an hourly rate on a semi-monthly basis from approved time entry.

-02.02 Account manager is either the account manager or a designee.
+02.02 Department head – either the account manager or a designee.

 04. PROCEDURES FOR HIRING A STUDENT EMPLOYEE